bnhopkins/RefugeesOnRails/Week 04 - Building a Blog, your first Rails App/README.md

 ## Thursday

+Deploy Project with Heroku
+- intro to Heroku
+  - What is it?
+  - Why is it useful?
+- set up Heroku Account
+- create a heroku app
+  - heroku create
+- Deploy to Heroku
+  1. cd appFolder
+  2. git add .
+  3. git commit -m "your message"
+  4. git push heroku master

 Work on project
 - Pull all the pages of the others in the class
 - create a Ruby app
 - add your blog as a link on your profile page